 I start my mornings slow.
 I like to set my alarm with a 30 minute window - to wake me up when I'm least asleep (thank you, Sleep Cycle app).
-My boyfriend brings me coffee in bed (this MAN.), that he calls the "Newman Special."
+My fiancee brings me coffee in bed (this MAN.), that he calls the "Newman Special."
 I draw cards for daily inspiration and guidance, and then I journal.

 I notice that when I'm intentional about the way my days begin, I'm more present throughout the day - and more present with those around me.